itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 <sub>*PLA Tough+ or PETG is advisable.
 I used this [PLA Tough+](https://uk.store.bambulab.com/products/pla-tough-upgrade?id=624454208526409776) for mine.
 Don't get ones labelled with "-CF"; whilst these may be stronger they are usually less precise when printing.*</sub>

 - **A flexible printer filament for the central link**
-<sub>*TPU or TPE is advisable here due to its elastic properties.
-I used [TPU-95A](https://www.amazon.co.uk/dp/B00TI3JUSI?th=1) for mine as it is flexible, durable and impact resistant.*</sub>
+<sup>*TPU or TPE is advisable here due to its elastic properties.
+I used [TPU-95A](https://www.amazon.co.uk/dp/B00TI3JUSI?th=1) for mine as it is flexible, durable and impact resistant.*</sup>

 - **Four M2.5 x 8mm Flat Head Screws**
 <sub>*The length is imperative to hold everything in place.
 I used [these ones from Amazon](https://www.amazon.co.uk/gp/product/B0D2R68YBC) and they work great.*</sub>